Jaseci-Labs/jaseci/docs/docs/getting-started/Jac-Language-Overview.md

 ## Walker - Node communication (visitor , here)

-There `here` keyword is used reference the node the walker is currently on.
+The `here` keyword is used reference the node the walker is currently on.

 ```jac
 walker talker {